yyhh-org/site/content/review-for-virtual-cat-toys-hd-catnip-collection.md

 Slug: review-for-virtual-cat-toys-hd-catnip-collection
 Alias: /blog/2011/11/review-virtual-cat-toys-hd-catnip-collection
 Lang: en
+Summary: Trying The Catnip Collection on an HP TouchPad as an interactive cat toy, and finding that its constantly moving objects fail to hold the cats' interest.
 ---

 As many of friends, I recently acquired a HP Touchpad largely due to its low price.
 I don't really need a tablet, as I am sitting in front of computes almost all the time.
 My original plan was to turn it into an interactive cat toy, at least sometimes, so I can keep the two cats entertained while I am working.